Cheesecake Frequently Asked Questions

 Can you deliver to any address?

-We ship to anywhere on the Island of Ireland or Mainland UK.
+We ship to anywhere on the Island of Ireland.
 We use an overnight courier for delivery in Ireland.
-We use a two day service for mainland UK deliveries.
 Please ensure that the delivery address you give is one where there is someone to accept day-time deliveries.

 When should I order my cake?